zenjen-devs/zenjen-devs.github.io/bio.md

 <br>
   <br>

-In completion of her degree from New York University, Jen joined BMW as a student data scientist supporting AI-based vehicle features.
-As of Fall 2022, Jen is a data engineer at Rolls-Royce specializing in applied analytics in aerospace defense <br><br>
+In completion of her degree from New York University, Jen joined BMW as a student data scientist supporting AI-based features.
+As of Fall 2022, Jen is a data engineer at Rolls-Royce where she specializes in applied analytics in aerospace defense.
+  <br><br>

   </p>